-If you’re buying a new travel baby cot from a high street shop, ask to see it being assembled and try carrying the packed cot around for a few minutes.
+If you’re buying a new travel cot from a high street shop, ask to see it being assembled, and try carrying the packed cot around for a few minutes.

-If you're an internet shopper, be prepared to hunt for bargains.
-Some price-comparison websites, such as Google Shopping, can help you compare deals, but many comparison sites are little help in this area as they offer too many unrelated products for you to trawl through, rather than a concise list of suppliers and prices.
+If you're buying online, be prepared to hunt for bargains.
+Some price-comparison websites, such as Google Shopping, can help you compare deals – but many comparison sites are little help in this area as they offer too many unrelated products for you to trawl through, rather than a concise list of suppliers and prices.

 Check the cot wheels